UK economic growth held back by supply chain problems

 Debapratim De, senior economist at Deloitte, said “weakness in consumer-facing services, despite minimal social distancing restrictions over the summer, and a contraction in industrial production, highlight that parts of the economy continued to be blighted by the paucity of labor and raw materials.”

+Rate-setters at the Bank of England appear to want to raise interest rates soon to keep a lid on rising consumer prices tied to supply chain problems, high energy prices and other factors tied to the global recovery from the pandemic.
+The annual rate of inflation is running at 3.1%, higher than the bank’s target of 2%, and is expected to edge higher toward the 5% mark in coming months.

-The Bank of England refrained from raising interest rates last week despite inflation that was above its target.
-The majority of policymakers said they wanted to see how the job market was holding up after the end of a government program that subsidized salaries during the pandemic before increasing the bank’s benchmark rate from the record low 0.1%.
+The majority of policymakers at the central bank said last week that they wanted to see how the job market was holding up after the end of a government program that subsidized salaries during the pandemic before increasing the bank’s benchmark rate from a record low 0.1%.

+For much of the time the program was in place, the government paid 80% of the salaries of employees unable to work because of lockdown measures.
+At its peak, it helped support over 11 million people, but with many workers returning to their jobs after pandemic restrictions lifted, that fell to a little more than 1 million at the end of the program in September.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.